Diffusion Parameters of Flows in Stable Multi-class Queueing Networks: Introduction

 \section{Introduction}

 The study of explicit performance measures of stable queueing networks has been at the heart of applied probability and operations research for the past half century.
-Initial results such as Burke's Theorem \cite{Burke0245}, indicating that the output of a stationary M/M/1 queue is a Poisson process have motivated the study of queueing output processes with the aim of using the output characteristics of one queue as the input characteristics of a downstream queue.
-While landmark results such as the product form solution of Jackson networks (c.f. \cite{jackson50jlq} or \cite{bookKelly1979}) have given much hope and practical utility, in the 1960's and 1970's it was well understood that explicit exact queueing network decomposition is in general not attainable.
-See for example \cite{Daley0510}, \cite{bookDisneyKiessler1987} or \cite{DisneyKonig0283} for classic surveys of queueing networks and their traffic processes.
+Initial results such as Burke's Theorem \cite{Burke0245}, indicating that the output of a stationary M/M/1 queue is a Poisson process have motivated the study of queueing output processes with the aim of using the output characteristics of one queue as the input of a downstream queue.
+While landmark results such as the product form solution of Jackson networks (c.f.\ \cite{jackson50jlq} or \cite{bookKelly1979}) have given much hope and practical utility, in the 1960's and 1970's it was well understood that explicit exact queueing network decomposition is in general not attainable.

-The lack of explicit solutions in general cases as well as the inability to exactly decouple most networks has motivated the development and study of heuristic queueing network decomposition schemes such as the Queueing Network Analyzer (QNA) \cite{whitt1983pqn} (see also \cite{kuehn1979approximate}), and many subsequent approximation methods (see for example the recent heuristics in \cite{kim2011modeling}).
+The lack of explicit solutions in general cases as well as the inability to exactly decouple most networks has motivated the study of queueing output processes as in \cite{bean1998output}, \cite{Daley0510}, \cite{bookDisneyKiessler1987}, \cite{DisneyKonig0283}, \cite{hautphenne2015intercept} and \cite{whitt2018heavy}.
+That line of work is also coupled with the development and study of heuristic queueing network decomposition schemes such as the Queueing Network Analyzer (QNA) \cite{whitt1983pqn} (see also \cite{kuehn1979approximate}), and many subsequent approximation methods (see for example the heuristics in \cite{kim2011modeling}).
 The typical approximating assumption made in such schemes is that each queue in isolation is a G/G/1 queue which can be analysed independently of the other queues.
-The input process is then approximated by taking into consideration both exogenous arrivals and departures from other upstream queues.
+The input process is then approximated by taking into consideration both exogenous arrivals and departures from other queues in the network.

 Some of the key ingredients needed for a network decomposition (such as QNA) are based on